shahriar808/Design-Patterns-Project/Readme.txt

 It's a basic system of an ATM app focusing on design patterns.
-But there are almost all the function of an ATM app.
+But there are almost all the function of an ATM system.